Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Statistical Results

 In addition to accuracy, timely detection is imperative to effective defense against malware.
-Figure \ref{fig:tc2:malware-analysis-times} shows each tool's time from file delivery until alert both per file type with TNs and TPs indicated by color and in aggregate across all files, to visualize the overall alert time emperical distribution.
+Figure \ref{fig:tc2:malware-analysis-times} shows each tool's time from file delivery until alert both per file type with true and false positives (TPs/FPs) indicated by color and in aggregate across all files to visualize the overall alert time empirical distribution.
+Detection latency is calculated from the timestamp generated when the file transmission is completed until the timestamp of a given tool's alert on the respective file and encompasses all processing, including any file carving or decompression required.
 Tools' average conviction times rank as expected, but the results hold some unexpected takeaways.
-The Network Static Tool has the fastest average conviction time of 15.3 s, perhaps due to the resources available for a network appliance (much more than an application on a host) and static technique (generally faster than dynamic detection).
+The network static tool has the fastest average conviction time of 15.3s, perhaps due to the resources available for a network appliance (much more than an application on a host) and static technique (generally faster than dynamic detection).
 Interestingly, all its FPs occur in PE32 files that take maximum times to alert for this tool.
+(Without visibility into the detection mechanism of the tool, we cannot diagnose this phenomenon.
+We notified the vendors of this anomaly.)
 Both host-based tools take at most a couple minutes to alert, with the ML-based tool slower on average.
 Anomalously, the signature-based tool JAR files exhibit wide variance in time to alert.
-Recall that the Host ML detector does not alert on many file types and has many FPs on PE32 files, while the Host Signature-Based tool has no FPs.
-The Network Dynamic tool has a \textit{much} greater average conviction time of 1,039 s.
+Recall that the host ML detector does not alert on many file categories and has many FPs on PE32 files, whereas the host signature-based tool has no FPs.
+The network dynamic tool has a \textit{much} greater average conviction time of 1,039 s.
 This is understandable given the process of creating a sandbox environment and then executing the file in that environment to make a conviction decision.